From: Eddie Chumney

 up to oe10,000 compensation for bereavement after a crime in the

-same way that a husband or wife would be paid to recognise the
+same way that a husband or wife would be paid to recognize the

 recommended that homosexuals should have the right to claim